24/7 Emergency Fire Damage Cleanup and Restoration Services in Southern California

 Also read: How do you recover from water damage?

-If you have a leaky pipe, the first thing to do is cut off all of the water.
+If you have a leaky pipe, the first thing to do is shut off all of the water.
 Put protectors on your hands and then unscrew any caps that may be keeping in place any hoses or pipes that are connected with the leaking one – only if they are not too hot!

 Once this has been done, flip up the flapper valve on the toilet and turn off all of your water sources outside.
 Next, wrap a towel or old blanket around where you turned off the water supply to prevent any leaks from happening again.
 Now that this has been done, call in an emergency plumber!